-- The Merit pay plans and classification system are used by the three state universities. - AFSCME contracts and the Merit Rules are used to administer wage and classification determination. - Merit pay is generally less flexible but there are mechanisms to provide rates above the minimum and to request discretionary pay adjustments. - Staff may be reclassified from Merit to P&S if the responsibilities better align with the P&S classification.
+The Merit pay plans and classification system are shared by the three state universities.

+AFSCME contracts and the Merit Rules are used to administer wage and classification determination.

+Merit pay has become more flexible in recent years with the addition of mechanisms to provide rates above the minimum and to request discretionary pay adjustments.

+Staff may be reclassified from Merit to P&S if the responsibilities better align with the P&S classification.